A New Book Coming in 2027

 How do we support autistic women in neurodiversity-affirming ways?

-The structure of the book reflects an important progression.
-Understanding must come before accurate identification, and accurate identification must come before meaningful support.
+The structure of the book reflects an important progression: understanding must come before accurate identification, and accurate identification must come before meaningful support.

 Part I: Understanding the Internal Lived Experience

-The first section provides a clinical window into the internal sensory, emotional, cognitive, relational, and physiological experiences of autistic women.
+The first section provides a clinical window into the sensory, emotional, cognitive, relational, and physiological experiences of autistic women.

 It explores the hidden inner world of autistic processing, masking and adaptation, sensory and autonomic nervous system differences, emotional processing, social and communication differences, burnout, hormonal influences across the lifespan, identity development, and physical health patterns.

+Together, these chapters help clinicians understand autism from the inside out by centering internal lived experience rather than relying primarily on outward behavior.
 These internal patterns often remain invisible from the outside, yet they profoundly shape daily life.

 Part II: Identifying Autism in Women